Spencerx/FISSURE/README.md

 **Local Dashboard Usage**

-Open a terminal and enter:
+Open a new terminal after installation and enter:

 ```
 fissure